srinivas-6/German-Traffic-Sign-Detection-Benchmark-using-RetinaNet/README.md

 Clone the repository from (https://github.com/fizyr/keras-retinanet) to install and setup Keras RetinaNet, follow the instructions [here](https://github.com/fizyr/keras-retinanet), after you have installed keras-retinanet and defined your data in csv files

 There is a [`debug.py`](https://github.com/fizyr/keras-retinanet/blob/master/keras_retinanet/bin/debug.py) tool to help find the most common mistakes.
-This tool helps to visualize the annotatins and at the same times checks the compatibility of the data
+This tool helps to visualize the annotations and at the same times checks the compatibility of the data

 ### Training